Firebase Test Lab lets you test your iOS app on multiple devices, right from the Firebase console. Keep reading to find out how to get started.

 .zipfile you created.

-- Check the box for each device and version you'd like to test on.
+- Check the box for each device, version, orientation, and locale you'd like to test on.

 - Click Start Tests.